fermyon/otel-plugin/README.md

-# Spin `otel` command
+# Spin OTel Plugin

 This is a plugin that makes it easy to use OTel with Spin.

+## Background

+Spin applications have the ability to export metrics and trace data.
+This plugin provides dashboards for viewing the data.

-## Installation
+# Installation

 The trigger is installed as a Spin plugin.
 It can be installed from a release or build.